rmzetti/hover-exec/READMORE.md

 ---
 ### The `vm` context
 The context for `vm` can be restricted, enlarged or set back to the default.
-The easiest method is to directly change the `vmContext` object using `eval`.
+The `vmContext` object can be directly specified by using `eval`.
 Examples:

 ```js:eval //show the current context for vm
 for (let x in vmContext){